karpathy/paper-notes/vin.md

 ## Value Iteration

-Value Iteration is an algorithm for computing the otpimal value function/policy $V^*, \pi^*$ and involves turning the Bellman equation into a recurrence:
+Value Iteration is an algorithm for computing the optimal value function/policy $V^*, \pi^*$ and involves turning the Bellman equation into a recurrence:

 ![Screen Shot 2016-08-13 at 3.26.04 PM](img/vin/Screen Shot 2016-08-13 at 3.26.04 PM.png)
 This iteration converges to $V^*$ as $n \rightarrow \infty$, which we can use to behave optimally (i.e. the optimal policy takes actions that lead to the most rewarding states, according to $V^*$).